gitbrunoh/cube3d/README.md

  To do this, we used MinilibX, which is a simplified library based on X-System.

  project developed by me and https://github.com/nyykooo

+ You can walk through the maze using the keys "w", "s", "a" and "d".
+ If you hold the keys "shift" + "w" the player will run.

+  Bonus list:

+	-Wall collisions.
+	-A minimap system.
+	-Doors which can open and close. (use the key "e" to open and "c" to close)
+	-animated sprite.
+	-Rotate the point of view with the mouse.

 ![grade](final.png)